← All varieties

 Queen of the Valley

 Origin unknown.
-Received from Connecticut.
+The variety was received from Connecticut.

 Tree